ozguraymelek/Addressables/README.md

 # Addressables
-how to implement addressables ?
+How to implement addressables ?